phax/phoss-directory/README.md

 * v0.8.4 - work in progress
     * Updated to Jersey 2.30
+    * The Directory client has no more default truststore path and password
 * v0.8.3 - 2020-01-08
     * Added logo in the left top (using configuration property `webapp.applogo.image.path`)
     * Setting `Content-Length` HTTP header for the downloads